 However, in rare cases a recommendation for a higher class of degree can be made to Special Cases Committee where it has not been possible for exceptional circumstances to be submitted and considered before the end of the stage of the programme during which they occurred.
-The award of a higher class of degree would only be recommended following full and formal consideration of the individual circumstances of any such case.
+The award of a higher class of degree would only be recommended following full and formal consideration of the individual circumstances of any such case, and only as a result of applying one of the additional borderline ratios (see below).